ritza-co/codecapsules-docs/tutorials/how-to-create-and-host-a-telegram-bot-on-code-capsules.md

 To create a Telegram bot, we need to download [Telegram](https://telegram.org/) and create a user account.
 You can use Telegram on your PC, your phone, or both.

 Once you have a Telegram account, you can register a new bot by sending a message to BotFather, a bot managed by Telegram itself.
-Search for "BotFather" and initiate a chat.
+Search for `BotFather` and initiate a chat.
 From the chat interface, follow these steps:

-1. Press "start".
+1. Click **Start**.
 2. Type `/newbot`.
 3. Choose a name for your bot.
-4. Choose a username for your bot (must end in "bot").
+4. Choose a username for your bot (must end in `bot`).

 Once you've chosen a username, the BotFather will reply with an _authorization token_.
 This is a string that enables your bot to send requests to the Telegram Bot API.
 Make sure to save this token somewhere safe and private.